-Day 1: We will meet at the Hotel Albatros at 8:30am to meet your group and review gear before loading skis and packs into a bus that will take us the Martial Glacier.
-From here, we'll attach skis onto packs and walk a short distance up to the snow line before transitioning into ski mode where we will cover beacons, avalanche awareness, efficient skinning, kick turns, heel lifters, ski crampons, transitions, gear organizing and glacier skiing strategies.
+Day 1: After meeting at the Hotel Albatros in the center of town, we will review gear and answer any questions before heading up to the glacier.
+From here, we'll attach skis onto packs and walk a short distance up to the snowline before transitioning into ski mode where we will cover beacons, avalanche awareness, efficient skinning, kick turns, heel lifters, ski crampons, transitions, gear organizing and glacier skiing strategies.

 Day 2: A similar format to day one, but with more technical information.
-Topics include roping up for glacier travel, using boot crampons and an ice axe, climbing steeper terrain on foot, short roping, lowering, and rappelling and self-arrest.
+Topics include roping up for glacier travel, using boot crampons and an ice axe, climbing steeper terrain on foot, short roping, lowering and rappelling and self-arrest.
+As time allows, we will also cover building anchors for crevasse rescue, how to set up a C drop loop, and how to rig a 3:1 pulley system for crevasse extraction.